chef/chef-licensing/components/ruby/lib/chef_licensing/tui_engine/Readme.md

 2. `<interaction_id>`: `<interaction_id>` key is the identifier of any interaction, which defines a particular interaction.

-   Evert interaction file must have an interaction with the interaction id as `start`.
+   Evert interaction file must have the `start` and `exit` interaction.
-   The flow of interaction starts from the `start` interaction.
+   The flow of interaction starts from the `start` interaction and always ends on `exit` interaction.

 3. `messages`:  `messages` key is the key of an interaction which contains the texts to be displayed to the user. `messages` can receive texts as an array or a string.